 Based on the number of employees at relevant organisations we have identified in the field of technical AI safety, there are likely to be only a few hundred full-time technical AI safety researchers worldwide.

 The pool of those working in AI governance is likely to be broader, since it encompasses both policy practitioners and researchers, but our best guess is that the number of people working full-time in the field of AI governance worldwide is still less than 1,000.
-And we’d guess that of these, less than 10% are actively working towards improving Sino–Western coordination.
+And we’d guess that of these, less than 10% are actively working towards improving China–Western coordination.
 This would come to less than 100 people.

 These are all rough figures and, as stated above, the field is quickly evolving.
-Nonetheless, it seems fair to conclude that as of 2021, only around 100 people are working to improve Sino–Western coordination on AI safety and governance on a full-time basis.
-This seems to be a very small number of people given the magnitude of the subproblem of Sino–Western coordination on AI.
+Nonetheless, it seems fair to conclude that as of 2021, only around 100 people are working to improve China–Western coordination on AI safety and governance on a full-time basis.
+This seems to be a very small number of people given the magnitude of the subproblem of China–Western coordination on AI.
 Therefore, all else equal, the marginal impact of additional people working on this problem should be high (though see some caveats below.)

 As we talked about in our earlier guide to China-related careers, China has a crucial role in almost all our priority problem areas.
 This flows largely from it being home to a fifth of the world’s population, its status as the world’s second-largest economy, and its significance as a nuclear and military power.
 Despite this, there is relatively poor understanding and coordination between China and the West.